Arrays are contiguous sequence of homogeneous elements.

 pointer and do 2-pointer search for target-arr[i]

-in the rest of the array.
+.
 Do this for all elements.

 - low and high technique won’t work as previously believed by me! naive solution is